 Here is what Marrs writes: (page 344 of the second edition of Crossfire)

 On November 22, 1963, Haire, who was unaware of the assassination, saw the street in front of his business fill up with police cars.
 He went outside and saw a crowd gathered at the Texas Theater but could not see what was happening.
-Haire was captured at the rear of the crowed in at least one photograph taken when Oswald was brought from the theater by police.
+Haire was captured at the rear of the crowd in at least one photograph taken when Oswald was brought from the theater by police.

 So, Haire did not see Oswald being arrested out front.